Machine of Death: Release

 The three editors solicited submissions, many of them from novice and unpublished or unknown writers, in early 2007.
 After failing to find a publisher willing to accept an anthology containing material by so many unknown authors, the editors self-published the book in late 2010.

 Shortly after the book's publication, the editors announced "MOD-Day", encouraging buyers to purchase the book en masse on October 26 in an effort to reach #1 on the bestseller list on Amazon.com.
 The effort was successful.
 Malki described the feat as the literary equivalent of winning the Super Bowl.
 October 26 was also the release date of Broke: The Plan to Restore Our Trust, Truth, and Treasure by conservative Fox News commentator Glenn Beck.
 When Beck's book failed to reach #1 on that date, he complained that the anthology was part of a liberal "culture of death".

 In November 2010, the editors released the anthology under a Creative Commons Attribution–Noncommercial–Share Alike 3.0 license.
 Readings of stories from Machine of Death are currently being released in podcast form on the book's website.
-They collected submissions for a second volume from May through July 2011.
+Submissions for a second volume were collected from May through July 2011.